- Overnight stay guidance

 No in-person activities are permitted, beyond the household level.
 Virtual engagement opportunities for girls and volunteers are strongly recommended.

-Volunteers may begin planning overnight troop and special-interest group activities (small group overnight) as well as other day programs with limited event size or capacity based on the most conservative guidance from local governing authorities.
+During this stage, GS-NCCP anticipates additional in-person program opportunities that might serve larger numbers of girls and/or girls from different communities.
+We anticipate in-person adult trainings/certifications, overnight troop and special-interest group activities (small group overnight) as well as other day programs with limited event size or capacity based on the most conservative guidance from local governing authorities.

 Travel MAY be considered depending on the status of both home and destination of the traveling group.
 Travel is defined as an extended trip that involves complex planning and more than two-nights away from home.
 Volunteers must continue to monitor council guidance for travel restriction status and whether it is lifted.
 Carpooling is allowed at this stage.
 Please follow the guidelines for carpooling.

-GSNCCP may resume post-pandemic operational norms which are yet to be defined.
+GS-NCCP may resume post-pandemic operational norms which are yet to be defined.